Mirror symmetry and rigid structures of generalized K3 surfaces: Generalized K3 surfaces

 $\mathfrak{per}_{\mathrm{gCY}}$ is \'etale surjective, and bijective over the complement of the hyperplane section $\mathbb{P}(H^2(M,\C)\oplus H^4(M,\C))\cap \widetilde{\DD}$. \end{Thm}

-Therefore the generalized K3 surfaces could be considered as geometric realizations of points in the extended period domain $ \widetilde{\DD}$.
-This Torelli theorem will be a foundation of our formulation of mirror symmetry in Section \ref{MS for gK3}.
+Therefore the generalized Calabi--Yau structures of hyperK\"ahler type may be considered as geometric realizations of the points in the extended period domain $ \widetilde{\DD}$.
+For this reason, we hereafter regard a generalized Calabi--Yau structure of hyperK\"ahler type as an element in $H^*(M,\C)$.